 Dragging files directly from the hard drive (or other storage device) of the computer you are using makes it easier to perform certain functions such as importing images of a certain type, converting Word documents and importing a zip package containing a backup of a single project.
 Drag zones are identified by the visual cue that appear in the form of a border and background change when a file, file or other qualifying element is overlaid on them.
 Visual cues aren't constantly present in the user interface as this would often be an unnecessary visual distraction.

 In the project managing view, the cover image for a project can be changed by dragging an image onto related panel, which is then also displayed in the project list view.
 Alternatively, the image can also be selected from a file list provided by the operating system used (also works on mobile devices).
+An image can also be drag'n'dropped from the "particular browsing" view, which will result in creating a new image for that purpose only.
+That all also applies to cover images of solutions with the difference that they are used in the public solution index instead of the project list view.

 In the text editing view, you can generate a new writing by dragging a newer or older Word file onto a table listing writings, which is automatically converted to text that is stripped from stylings.
-Plain text files can also be imported in the same way, i.e. there is no need to open the file with an editor installed on the operating system, copy text on the clipboard etc.
+Plain text files can also be imported in the same way, i.e. there is no need to open the file with an editor installed on the operating system, copy text on the clipboard etc. When a plain text file is dropped to the writing table, it is possible to make the file be read using encoding ISO-8859-10 by pressing Shift key at the time of dropping.

 In the importing view, there is an "upload multiple" drag and drop area, which allows serial import of multiple images.